chedda-tech/chedda-protocol/docs/pool/LendingPool.md

 function version() external pure returns (uint16)
 ```

-Returns the version of the vault
+Returns the version of the pool

 #### Return Values